Testing-Game-SAD-2023/T6-G8/README.md

 - `folder "codice"`
 	- `docker-compose up` to build and run all the containers

+## ENV Variables
+To make the application context-independent we used Env Variables to specify the path to other containers/servers that expose the APIs/services needed by our task.
+Based on the configuration, and without using any service discovery technology, it's possible to specify the path to the appropriate service containers during the Docker-container execution with the command
+` docker run -e CLASS_SERVER_URL=http://my-class-server:3002/ image_name `

 ## API Documentation
 APIs have been documented using the springdoc-openapi java library to automate and standardize the documentation process.
-	- To access the documentation, simply run the backend server and navigate to `http://localhost:8080/swagger-ui/index.html`
+To access the documentation, simply run the backend server and navigate to `http://localhost:8080/swagger-ui/index.html`